fchirigati/reprozip/README.rst

 * An experiment cannot be reproduced if its executables and scripts use hard-coded absolute paths.
 * Repeatability of non-deterministic processes is not guaranteed.

-For more information and to report bugs, contact Fernando Chirigati at *fchirigati [at] nyu [dot] edu*.
+For more information, to report bugs and to give some feedback, contact Fernando Chirigati at *fchirigati [at] nyu [dot] edu*.

 Publications: